flow-typed/flow-typed/CONTRIBUTING.md

 v0.106.x").

-If you aren't sure which versions of Flow your definition is compatible with, start with a very low version like `flow_v0.25.x-`, and the test runner (which we'll run in a later step) will tell us if there are problems in some versions of Flow.
+If you aren't sure which versions of Flow your definition is compatible with, start with a low version like `flow_v0.83.x-`, and the test runner (which we'll run in a later step) will tell us if there are problems in some versions of Flow. `flow_v0.83.x-` is the version where the inexact object syntax was added.

 You may create multiple flow version directories to target different versions of Flow if necessary.